AshConnolly/Front-End-Development-Guidelines/README.md

 * Component driven
 * Object Orientated
 * Maintainable

+### Why used component based CSS?
+When building interfaces we are creating a system of elements and components that will be used in various combinations.
+If we keep this in mind we can create a truly fluid and flexible interface system - much like the brilliant [Brad Frost - Atomic Design](https://vimeo.com/67476280) approach.
+I've written about how atomic / component driven design can transition easily into component based css for better, easier development, see the article [here](https://medium.freecodecamp.com/a-more-seamless-workflow-style-guides-for-better-design-and-development-639fc55be28c#.2sd1cbhc6).

 ###BEM or nested.
 BEM is a popular approach to managing CSS on large scale projects.
 A BEM approach to a component would be like this: